Management and Operations

 - integrated product & process development

-For over 50 years, HII and SN3 have performed comprehensive design and lifecycle engineering services for DOE and DOD-centric facilities, sensitive assets, and infrastructure systems.
+For over 50 years, HII and HII Nuclear have performed comprehensive design and lifecycle engineering services for DOE and DOD-centric facilities, sensitive assets, and infrastructure systems.
 Bolstered by an NQA-1 design quality assurance program, we are skilled in providing lifecycle engineering services in and near nuclear facilities on a graded approach.
 We offer design services in all engineering disciplines and have established working relationships with sub-consultants in specialty areas.
 A representative list of our services includes:

 - Lifting, Handling & Shipping